 Criminal Mischief Crimes

 Criminal mischief involves one person willfully damaging property that belongs to another person.
-Criminal mischief often involves the placement of graffiti or other acts of vandalism such as keying the side of someone’s car or breaking a window.
+Examples of criminal mischief include the placement of graffiti, breaking a window, or keying the side of a vehicle.

-The penalties and punishments for criminal mischief depend on the value of the damage to the property, the type of property, and whether the defendant has any prior convictions.
+The penalties and punishments for criminal mischief might depend on the value of the damage to the property, the type of property, and whether the defendant has any prior convictions.